How Caravaggio shocked the art world

 2. Intense emotions

 Working from live models, Caravaggio convincingly captured both the appearance and emotion of his characters.
 By portraying striking expressions and actions, he sought to reach his audience in a way that had never been done before.
 The artist immortalised fateful moments that give way to powerful narratives.
 His stories are also often marked by violence, underlining tragic drama and physical action, and often elicited – and continue to elicit – strong reactions from viewers.
 This new level of emotional intensity is perfectly exemplified by Judith Beheading Holofernes (c.
 1599), a spine-chilling masterpiece.
 The story of Judith, an ancient heroine of the Old Testament, had been widely represented by other artists before.
-They often depicting her as a symbol of virtue triumphing over evil, but Caravaggio chose to specifically depict the dramatic climax of the story, when, after tricking the Assyrian General Holofernes, the young Israelite widow callously lops off his head.
+They often depicted her as a symbol of virtue triumphing over evil, but Caravaggio chose to specifically depict the dramatic climax of the story, when, after tricking the Assyrian General Holofernes, the young Israelite widow callously lops off his head.
 This sensational painting immortalises the brutal murder, with Judith’s sword slicing through Holofernes’ neck, causing blood to gush out while the heroine’s steely gaze fixes on his wide, terrified eyes.

 Caravaggio, Judith Beheading Holofernes, ca. 1599, Palazzo Barberini